Open Source

 In most engineering firms, simulation models live in notebooks, Excel spreadsheets, or desktop applications disconnected from project state.
 An engineer runs a model, copies results into a report, and the model becomes stale the moment project parameters change.

 Engineering engines are half the stack.
 The other half is enterprise operations: project management, maintenance, inventory, procurement, and CRM.
-PuranOS runs these as self-hosted open-source applications — chosen for their schemas, not their UIs.
+PuranOS runs these as self-hosted open-source applications, chosen for their schemas rather than their UIs.

 Atlas CMMS